Sunday, February 23, 2020

 What is SGS-ST (short-term)?

-SGS-ST is a proprietary mathematical short-term (hours to days) trend following market timer.
-Similar to SGSSGS-ST status can be long, short, or neutral.
-Additionally, SGS-ST could change its status from long to neutral if an overbought condition is triggered or change its status from short to neutral if an oversold condition is triggered.
+SGS-ST is a proprietary mathematical market timer designed for short-term trend following, operating over timeframes ranging from hours to days.
+Like SGS, the SGS-ST status can be long, short, or neutral.
+However, SGS-ST includes additional flexibility, allowing it to shift from long to neutral in the event of an overbought condition or from short to neutral in the event of an oversold condition.

 Sunday, February 2, 2020